Monday, February 22, 2010

 B: The chorus here is a perfect example of how to turn some very clunky-sounding Russian into something wonderful.

-A: If the entire song here was musically like the verses I’d rate it even higher, but I still love it.
+A: If the entire song here was like the verses I’d rate it even more highly, but I still love it.

 V: The live version is a tremendous summary of the best bits of the much longer studio version, and is noticeably more uptempo.
-Youddiph deserves to be massive if you ask me, but she was completely unknown in Russia before Eurovision apparently and disappeared back into obscurity after.
+Youddiph deserved to be massive, but she was completely unknown in Russia before Eurovision apparently, and disappeared back into obscurity after it.
 Cruel, when this is such a vocal powerhouse and such an acoustic and orchestral masterpiece.
 And what a fucking fantastic costume!

 24 Poland

-B: The insistence on using only Polish words that made it not sound very Polish seems very cynical, but it sure works – the language has never since sounded this beautiful.
+B: The insistence on using only Polish words that made it not sound very Polish seems cynical, but it sure works – the language has never since sounded so beautiful.

 A: This run of songs forms the nearest Eurovision equivalent to a multiple orgasm I have ever experienced.
-Is it coincidence do you think that they all predominantly feature oboe?
-(Mind you, it could be cor anglais for all I know.)
+Is it coincidence, do you think, that they all predominantly feature oboe?
+(He said; it could be cor anglais for all I know.)
 Edyta Gorniak has another crystal voice, but with such power, too.
 Phenomenal.

 V: That last bit is one of the best in the contest’s history.
 This is another beautifully orchestrated piece, nothing of the papierowa marionetka the lyrics might suggest it is.